 Materials Needed for this Halloween Craft Idea

 Disclosure: This post contains affiliate links for your shopping convenience.
 Should you choose to purchase through them, we will make a small commission at no extra cost to you.
-You can read our full disclosure here.
+You can read our full disclosure policy here.

 - scrap wood block